nevrome/mobest/docs/basic.md

 ## Preparing the computational environment

-For this script we use various packages beyond base R:
+For this script we use various packages beyond base R, among which the following ones are required:

 - `readr` for loading .csv input data
 - `magrittr` for the pipe operator `%>%`
 - `sf` for loading and manipulating spatial data
+- `rnaturalearth` for downloading geodata
 - `ggplot2` to visualize intermediate and final results
 - `dplyr` for data manipulation of `data.frame`s
 - `mobest` (obviously)